ishmandoo/ishmandoo.github.io/_posts/2024-08-31-expected-strike-diffence.md

 # K Nearest Neighbors
 I used a method called [K Nearest Neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)(KNN) to establish the expected strike probability for each pitch.
 For each pitch, I look up the 25 most similar pitches.
-The set of similar pitches is called the "neighborhood" and and (in this case) it's determined based on distance when plotted on a graph.
+The set of similar pitches is called the "neighborhood" and (in this case) it's determined based on distance when plotted on a graph.
 For example, the neighborhood might look like this for a pitch near the inside corner for a right handed hitter.

 ![Inside corner neighborhood](/assets/img/2024/08/neighborhood.png){: .center width="60%"}

 The expected strike probability is defined as the the fraction of pitches in the neighborhood that were called strikes.
 In the data I used, the neighborhoods are much smaller than the one depicted.
-There are so many pitches than the 25 nearest ones are close together.
+There are so many pitches that the 25 nearest ones are close together.

 Two of the features I used (two strikes less than three balls, three balls less than two strikes) have values that are either 0 or 1.
 These have an interesting effect on the neighborhood calculation.